|Relationship to me:||Great Great Great Great Great Great Great Great Grandfather||Gen -10|

 |(2) Richard Newman of Fifehead||1620 - 1695|

 Notes on Richard Newman: Richard matriculated into Gloucester Hall, Oxford, on 18th June 1602.

-He acquired Sparkford Manor and the two Cadbury Estates in (or around) 1610, all in Somerset, making him the first Newman resident in Somerset.
-It seems that Richard went on to purchase the Evercreech Park estate in 1657 as documented in a purchase contract of that date unless it was his son Richard who is named in that document.
-If it was this Richard who purchased Evercreech, he is described in the purchase contract as resident in the City of Westminster, in which case it seems likely it was he who also purchased the house in Tufton Street that is referred to by Raymond Mercier as belonging to Richard's son.
+He acquired Sparkford Manor and the two Cadbury Estates sometime around 1610, both in Somerset, making him the first Newman resident in Somerset.
+It seems that Richard went on to purchase the Evercreech Park estate in 1657 as documented in a purchase contract of that date (unless it was his son Richard who is named in that document).
+If it was this Richard who purchased Evercreech, he is described in the purchase contract as resident in the City of Westminster, in which case it seems likely it was he who also purchased the house in Tufton Street.

 Richard died in 1664 and is buried in Fifehead where a stone in the small North Chapel is inscribed with a memorial to him (as transcribed below and into my notes on Fifehead):